florianbrinkmann/schlicht/readme.md

 * `overflow-y: scroll;` on `html` element
 * background color also on `html` element for the editor stylesheet
 * small changes in update script
+* from now on, always three number releases.
+Also if the last is a 0

 ### 1.1 - 09.02.2017
 #### Added